moalf/ttg/README.md

 ```
 However, when opening the same `testdata/don_quixote.txt` in a text editor and using the editor's string search feature to search for `said don quixote`, you will get a different number of occurrences; in this text file case, 426.

 Something similar happens for the case of `testdata/odyssey_of_homer.txt`.
+In this case just missing 1 occurrence.
 The solution reports 81 occurrences of `odysseus of many`, the editor finds 80 of them.

-Some possible explanation to this behavior could be the way some punctuaction signs or other symbols like, apostrophe or hypen, are currently handled by this solution; but again some more time would be needed to find the underlying root cause.
+Some possible explanation to this behavior could be the way some punctuaction signs or other symbols like apostrophe or hypen are currently handled by this solution, but again some more time would be needed to find the underlying root cause.

 ## Missing trigrams between buffered data chunks